jordisantamaria/cheatsheets/python/index.md

 ```

 Type casting
 ===============================================================================

 ```
 str(variable)      # Cast anything to string
-int(variable)      # Cast anything to int, If not possible, ValueError
+int(variable)      # Cast anything to int, If not possible, ValueError float(variable)    # Cast anything to float, If not possible, ValueError
 ```

 Conditionals
 ===============================================================================